 A Charitable Channel for Your Clients

-The Jewish Housing Council Foundation is a single, flexible and convenient vehicle for your clients to perform charitable giving that truly makes a difference.
+The Aviva Foundation is a single, flexible and convenient vehicle for your clients to perform charitable giving that truly makes a difference.

 Your client can choose one or a combination of plans to fulfill a philanthropic dream, all while helping a worthwhile cause.